woutermont/rdf-id-based-discovery/notes/response-tim-ruben.md

 ---
-title: Analysis of Tim's response to Ruben
+title: About Tim's response to Ruben
+author: Wouter Termont
 ---

 I'm not sure which appals me most: the fact that [such a